 The earliest recorded use of a cane railway being used to provide a passenger service is perhaps that of Mourilyan Mill.
-The Queenslander on 22 March, 1884 reported on a special train that was run from Mourilyan Harbour to the Mourilyan Mill about seven were several other visits by Government Ministers 0Ts.
-The last steam locomotives purchased were and various dignitaries over the next few years and three Fowler 0-6-2 tender engines.
-These were all each time a passenger train was provided from the harbour to the mill.
+The Queenslander on the 22^{nd} March, 1884 reported on a special train that was run from Mourilyan Harbour to the Mourilyan Mill about 7 miles away to convey the Governor and his party to the mill.
+It mentions that the carriage had been built especially the previous day for the use of the Governor.
+The description given said that it had a canvas awning and was not unlike the style of an Irish jaunting car - if you know what that is.
+There were several other visits by Government Ministers and various dignitaries over the next few years and each time a passenger train was provided from the harbour to the mill.

-Geraldton Tramway/Innisfail Tramway
+3. Geraldton Tramway/Innisfail Tramway

-The Johnstone Divisional Board was another local authority which took advantage of the State Government's Tramways Act of 1882.
+The Johnstone Divisional Board was another local authority who took advantage of the State Government's Tramways Act of 1882.